swilgosz/hanamimastery/data/episodes/37-dry-cli.md

 author: "swilgosz"
 topics: ['cli', 'dry-rb']
 title: "Advanced CLI tools with Ruby and dry-cli!"
 excerpt: "Utility scripts in Ruby can be very powerful, but also very messy.
-In this episode I showcase dry-cli, to help you maintain advanced ruby CLI progarms."
+In this episode I showcase dry-cli, to help you maintain advanced ruby CLI programs."
-videoId: IXgdRbBRPDk
+videoId: "FF3dsbd5ZNA"
 publishedAt: "2023-01-10"
 modifiedAt: "2023-01-10"
 thumbnail: